drnagy86/StudentBlog/README.md

 - [ ] Listview for tags
 - [ ] Detailview for tags
 - [ ] Add Pagination to Blogpost listview
+- [ ] Change author to display my name, not user name